phucthichlai/EDA-La-Liga-Player-Status-Season-2022-2023/README.md

 ## **1. Introduction** :pushpin:

 - **About La Liga**: La Liga is one of the most popular professional sports leagues globally hosted in Spain.
 The competition format follows the usual double round-robin format.
 During the course of a season, each club plays every other club twice, once at home and once away, for 40 matches.
-Although there are 20 teams in total, only 3 clubs attract most of soccer fans' attention: Real Madrid, Barcelona, and Atletico on their way to get the trophy.
+Although there are 20 teams in total, only 3 clubs attract most of soccer fans' attention: <strong>Real Madrid, Barcelona</strong>, and <strong>Atletico</strong> on their way to get the trophy.
+This analysis, thus, would mainly concentrate on these 3 big guys, to provide some meaningful insights about why the winners win and the losers lose.

 - **Objective**: This project aims to perform Exploratory Data Analysis on available information related to players, and generate some insights behind the top 3's current performance.